synxty/idea/[game-title].md

 #### 3.3.2.
 Signature Passive

-If at least one of the Paladin's abilities is activated during the planning phase and the paladin is positioned in the front line, they gain increased **damage** and **resistance** for the rest of the round.
-If the paladin is positioned anywhere else, they gain increased **block power** and **resistance** for the rest of the round.
+If at least one of the Paladin's abilities is activated during the planning phase and the paladin is positioned in the front line, they gain **Damage Boost** and **Resistance Boost**.
+If the paladin is positioned anywhere else, they gain two **Resistance Boost**.

 #### 3.3.3.
 Key Combat Attributes